Statement of Intent

 Our guided reading lessons include both fiction and non-fiction books and cover the key reading domains to develop key skills in reading comprehension.
 The children will be heard either individually or in groups each week.
 Staff plan their lessons so that each Guided Reading group is heard by the teacher at least once a week.
 When the groups are working independently they are working on specific reading tasks linked to their guided reading text, for example: 60 Second Read comprehensions, Reading activities/questions set by the teacher, book reviews, character profiles, inference activities.

 Parents are given clear expectations about reading at home and receive any support needed through regularly ‘Family Read’ sessions, which occur during the Spring and Summer terms.
 Family Read supports and guides our families with their reading journey.
 We truly value the importance of reading for pleasure and reading a breadth of genres/styles.
 This is celebrated throughout the whole school.
 Families also have opportunities to communicate with the school through their child’s Reading Diary, which is checked and responded to by staff at least three times a week.

+We use the Write Stuff approach to teaching writing.
 In English lessons across both Key Stages, teachers plan a sequence of lessons that explore quality texts and give pupils the opportunity to practice writing, reading, speaking and listening.
 Teachers model these skills on a regular basis and planning, editing, publishing and ICT based tasks can be planned in as part of the teaching sequence.